-To ensure continuous storage management, multiple Spectrum Control instances can be activated and combined into high-availability (HA) groups.
+To ensure continuous storage management, multiple Spectrum Control Base instances must be activated and combined into high-availability (HA) groups.

-You must define HA groups before adding storage arrays to Spectrum Control.
+You must define HA groups before adding storage systems to Spectrum Control Base.

-An HA group is a combination of two or more Spectrum Control instances, operating in the active/passive mode.
-Active Spectrum Control instances are backed up by the standby ones to provide uninterruptible service if one of them becomes unavailable.
-A default HA group (default_ha_group) is created automatically during Spectrum Control installation.
+An HA group is a combination of two or more Spectrum Control Base instances, operating in the active/passive mode.
+Active Spectrum Control Base instances are backed up by the standby ones to provide uninterruptible service if one of them becomes unavailable.
+A default HA group (default_ha_group) is created automatically during Spectrum Control Base installation.

-- 1. Click Settings on the Settings menu.
-The Settings dialog box is displayed. - 2.
-Enter the FDQN of the first Spectrum Control and the name of the HA group that you want to create, and then click Apply.
-The HA group and its first member are added.
-The Spectrum Control, which is added to the HA group first, becomes its active member.
+- 1. Click General settings on the Settings menu.
+The General Settings dialog box is displayed. - 2.
+Enter the FQDN of the first Spectrum Control Base and the name of the HA group that you want to create, and then click Apply.
+The HA group is created and the Spectrum Control Base server is added as an active member.

-Note: The FQDN, which you enter, is automatically copied to the Hostname field of the Server Certificate dialog box during the generation of the Spectrum Control server certificate, as explained in "GUI - Managing server certificates" on page 32.
+- The FQDN, which you enter, is automatically copied to the Hostname field of the Server Certificate dialog box during the generation of the Spectrum Control Base server certificate, as explained in "GUI Managing server certificates" on page 32. - If you intend to change the default HA group name, any XIV storage system with microcode 11.5, defined on the default HA group member, must be removed from Spectrum Control Base before the group name change.

-Figure 13.
-Settings dialog box
+Figure 12.
+General Settings dialog box